paradite/ai-file-edit/README.md

 - `query`: The natural language query to process
 - `debugMode`: Optional boolean indicating whether to enable debug mode
+- `systemPrompt`: Optional string to override the default system prompt
 - Returns:
   - `finalText`: The final text response from the model
   - `toolResults`: The results of any tool calls made